MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ::: moniker-end

 ::: moniker range="sc-vmm-2022"
 4. In **IP Address range**, configure the starting and ending IP address.
-Add IPv6 subnet to network site and create IPv6 address pools if you are using the IPv6 address space.
+Add IPv6 subnet to network site and create IPv6 address pools if you're using the IPv6 address space.
     >[!NOTE]
     > - Add IPv6 address pools when you onboard an SLB.
     > - Don't use the first IP address of your available subnet.
 For example, if your available subnet is from .1 to .254, start your range at .2 or greater.